Jimmy Barnes: 2010s

-In August 2010, Barnes released his fourteenth solo studio album, Rage and Ruin.
+In August 2010, Barnes released his 14th solo studio album, Rage and Ruin.
 Barnes stated that the ideas for most of the lyrics and song themes came from a journal he kept during a period in his life (late 1990s to early 2000s) when he struggled with drug and alcohol addiction.
 Rage and Ruin debuted at number 3 on the ARIA Charts on 5 September 2010.

-On 27 September 2010, it was revealed that Barnes met two previously unknown adult daughters.

-On 14 March 2011 he planted a flame tree, made famous in Cold Chisel's 1984 song "Flame Trees", at the National Arboretum Canberra.
-Barnes then headlined at Celebrate in the Park, playing a 90-minute set which included his solo hits and some Cold Chisel greats.
+Barnes headlined at Celebrate in the Park, playing a 90-minute set which included his solo hits and some Cold Chisel greats.
 He was joined by daughter Mahalia in a soulful rendition of "When the War Is Over", which he dedicated to the memory of Steve Prestwich.

-In August 2014, Barnes released, 30:30 Hindsight, which is an anniversary album, celebrating 30 years since his chart-topping debut solo album, Bodyswerve.
-The album debuted at No. 1 in Australia, becoming Barnes' 10th solo No. 1 album.
+In August 2014, Barnes released 30:30 Hindsight, an anniversary album celebrating 30 years since his chart-topping debut solo album, Bodyswerve.
+The album debuted at No. 1 in Australia, becoming Barnes's 10th solo No. 1 album.

-In 2015, Barnes asked the Reclaim Australia Political Party to stop playing his music at their Rallies.
+In 2015, Barnes asked the Reclaim Australia Political Party to stop playing his music at their rallies.
 In July 2015, it was announced that Barnes would release Best of the Soul Years compilation.
 The album would be compiled of soul and R&B classics, from his three soul albums; "Soul Deep" (1991), "Soul Deeper" (2000) and "The Rhythm and the Blues" (2009).
-A fourth album of soul covers was released in June 2016 called, Soul Searchin', which became Barnes' 11th number one album in Australia and tied Barnes the equal second-most (with Madonna and U2) of all time behind The Beatles at 14.
+A fourth album of soul covers was released in June 2016 called, Soul Searchin', which became Barnes's 11th number one album in Australia and tied Barnes the equal second-most (with Madonna and U2) of all time behind The Beatles at 14.

-In 2016, Barnes released his autobiography, Working Class Boy, which explored his traumatic childhood experiences.
 In 2017, he featured in the song "Big Enough" by Kirin J. Callinan, alongside Alex Cameron and Molly Lewis.
-The song was featured on The Tonight Show with Jimmy Fallon in a comedic skit.
 In addition to this, his cameo in the song's music video became a popular internet meme in late 2017.
 In March of the same year, Barnes released a children's album called Och Aye the G'nu.
 It won the ARIA Award for Best Children's Album at the ARIA Music Awards of 2017, although the brand that appeared on the album, as well as the poetry books that were released on the first of April are related to The Wiggles.

-In November 2017, Barnes released a second memoir; a sequel to Working Class Boy titled Working Class Man.
-On 3 May 2018, Barnes won the biography of the year award at the Australian Book Industry Awards for the second year in a row.

-Barnes also guest-starred in the television comedy "These New South Whales" based on the Australian band.